Frequently Asked Questions

 What happens if I miss a class?

-You can make up a missed class by attending another scheduled class.
+We have an unlimited make-up policy.
+You can make up any missed class by attending another scheduled class.
 Please contact Marie to let her know you want to attend a different class.

 What happens if I need to withdraw from class?

-No refunds will be given if you withdraw from a class after the registration deadline.
-If you chose to withdraw before the registration deadline, you will be charged a $10 processing fee.
+No refunds will be given if you withdraw from a class after the first day of class.
+If you chose to withdraw before the first day, you will be charged a $10 processing fee.

 Can I sign up after the semester has already started?